fucjoh/word-search/README.md

 - `index.html` – Main HTML page with two input fields and a search button.
 - `main.js` – JavaScript that loads `german.dic`, enables the search button once loading finished and performs a lookup when the button is pressed.
 - `styles.css` – Basic styling for the page.
+- `favicon.svg` – Simple favicon for the browser tab.
 - `german.dic` – Dictionary file containing German words, one per line.
 - `hello.txt` – Simple text file used as an example.